backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ### Model

-You have to declare association in both models, by editing the two files in `app/models/*.rb`.
+You have to declare associations in both models, by editing the two files in `app/models/*.rb`.

 1:n associations are declared with `belongs_to` and `has_many`: